License Plates & Placards in MichiganCompare Car Insurance Quotes in 3 Steps

 The service automatically blocks most rude or offensive words, and Secretary of State employees review vanity plate requests for good taste before a plate is issued.

-In addition to your registration fee, you can personalize the standard blue-and-white plate for $30 (with $15 renewals) or the Great Lakes Splendor plate for $35 (also $15 to renew).
+In addition to your registration fee, you can personalize the standard blue-and-white plate for $30 (with $15 renewals).
 You can also personalize any graphic or fundraising plate for $30 plus the cost of the graphic plate.

 All personalized license plates must be applied for at a Secretary of State branch office.